-LADSPA stands for ``Linux Audio Developer Simple Plugin API'', and it is the most common audio plugin API for Linux applications.
+LADSPA stands for ``Linux Audio Developer Simple Plugin API'', and it is a common audio plugin API for Linux applications.
+[Note: LADSPA has been superseded by LV2, and this section should be updated to show how to create lv2 plugins instead.
+See the faust2lv2 script for details.
+It's not significantly different at this level.]
 It can be considered the Linux counterpart of the widely used VST plugin standard for Windows applications.
 In the Planet CCRMA distribution, most of the LADSPA plugins are found in the directory /usr/lib/ladspa/.
 At the time of this writing, there are 161 audio plugins (.so files) in or under that directory.

 Many Linux programs support LADSPA programs, such as the sound editor Audacity, the multitrack audio recorder/mixer Ardour, and the sequencer Rosegarden.
 However, for our example, we'll use a simple application-independent LADSPA effects rack called JACK Rack (select ``Applications / Planet CCRMA / Jack / JACK Rack'').

-Figure 11 shows the appearance of the jack-rack main window after adding14the plugin named Constant_Peak_Gain_Resonator.
+Figure 13 shows the appearance of the jack-rack main window after adding16the plugin named Constant_Peak_Gain_Resonator.
 Note that the two numeric entry fields have been converted to horizontal sliders.
 (Vertical sliders are also converted to horizontal.)
 Also, the controller names have been simplified.
 A bug is that the default values for the controls are not set correctly when the plugin loads.
-(They were set manually to obtain Fig.11 as shown.)
+(They were set manually to obtain Fig.13 as shown.)